Wrongful Death

 • Deadlines: File the wrongful death claim within two years of death; healthcare cases are also subject to separate limitation and repose rules based on the date of the medical act or omission.

-• Settlement approval and distribution: A judge must approve settlements unless all entitled recipients are competent adults who consent in writing; proceeds are distributed to heirs by intestacy rules.
+• Settlement approval and distribution: A judge must approve settlements unless all persons entitled to receive damages are competent adults and agree on the distribution, or unless approval is otherwise unnecessary under North Carolina law; proceeds are distributed to heirs by intestacy rules.

-• Expenses and liens: From the recovery, the court may approve reasonable funeral costs and certain medical bills subject to statutory caps, and Medicare/Medicaid or similar liens must be resolved.
+• Expenses and liens: From the recovery, the court may approve reasonable funeral costs and certain medical bills subject to statutory limits, and Medicare/Medicaid or similar liens must be resolved.

 What the Statutes Say